Skip to main content

 Why am I getting the following warning 'Curve Not Traversable' ?

-If you receive this warning message in the Design tab, it is because the specified truck(s) do not have enough braking force requried to travel safely down the segmenat.
+If you receive this warning message in the Design tab, it is because the specified truck(s) do not have enough braking force requried to travel safely down the segment.
 Two critical components must be considered in calculating the total braking force required:

 Weight Component (Gravitational Force): This is the force that the brakes must overcome just to prevent the truck from accelerating downhill due to gravity.
 It can be thought of as the minimum force required to maintain speed or prevent acceleration.